Connecting Croatia’s and Bosnia and Herzegovina’s intangible cultural heritage

 EU Investment1 961 098 EUR

-Agency for Regional Development of the Republic of Croatia
+Ministry of Regional Development and EU Funds of the Republic of Croatia - Sector for Managing Interreg Cooperation Programmes

 City of Pleternica